 Allowing your customers to unsubscribe should be as easy as possible.
 And if someone doesn’t want to receive your emails anymore, hiding the unsubscribe link isn’t going to make them suddenly want to purchase your product.

 Don’t hide the unsubscribe link.
 And once they unsubscribe, respect it.
 Do not send them any email campaigns.
-Otherwise, you risk failing to comply with GDPR.
+Otherwise, you risk failing to comply with GDPR and can get fined.